 In addition to comprehensive medical benefits, today’s parents need the flexibility of telemedicine both for their children and their own medical needs.
 Providing telemedicine services, including online therapy, could be incredibly beneficial for working parents.

 Parents often put their children, work and everyone else before themselves, leaving them without much effort or time left for their own self-care.
 Providing the means for working parents to have online counseling and quick virtual doctor’s appointments is one way to support the overall well-being needs of working parents.

 6. Think About Coordinating and Assistance

 One of the most significant issues parents face, especially those who have children with special needs, is all the coordination that needs to be done.
 Finding specialists, therapists and coordinating quality care can require full-time attention.

 Compassionate companies can help ease the burden for these parents by connecting them with a coordinating care provider or a specialist designed to remove the burden of figuring it all out alone.
 Another helpful solution is to make sure the company insurance covers behavioral and physical therapy.
 Companies can support these parents by providing additional means for parents with special needs children to afford the treatment they need.

 The best way to support working parents is to provide a customizable lifestyle benefits package, so every parent can choose the benefits and support they need most to continue balancing parenthood and their career.

 Fringe’s custom benefits platform is a perfect solution for companies who want to support all their working parents.
 With over 100 lifestyle benefits to choose from, there are benefits to match every parent’s unique needs.

 From caretaking services to prenatal and postnatal care, to home services, mental health, talk therapy, telemedicine, self-care and more — Fringe has benefits to match every parent’s needs.
-Schedule a free demo today.
+Contact our team to schedule a free demo today!